IngwiePhoenix/drag0n/readme.md

 [@tekimaki](https://github.com/tekimaki) : Thanks to Spyc, I now have a foolproof configuration file format.
 This is plain amazing!

-[@bwoebi](https://github.com/bwoebi) : pthreads is going to change the way I will be coding PHP in the future, dramatically.
+[@krakjoe](https://github.com/krakjoe) : pthreads is going to change the way I will be coding PHP in the future, dramatically.
 Thanks for helping me getting it to work!
 Keep up the great work!

 [@mstratman](https://github.com/mstratman) : CocoaDialog makes it possible to keep my users from staring into a terminal when I perform updates to the behind-the-scenes things.
 Great work there!

+[@bwoebi](https://github.com/bwoebi) : He contributed some patches so far, and is testing drag0n on a MacBook Pro with a Retina display - something I dont have right here :p That way I (or we in that case) can ensure that we'll be retina-ready at some point. :)